There's plenty more to this sector than just fundraising and campaigning - discover what the charity and voluntary work sector can offer you...

 Some of these organisations provide graduate training programmes and many offer internships.

 Employers also include a range of small to medium-sized enterprises (SMEs), such as charities, voluntary organisations, non-governmental organisations (NGOs) and social enterprises.

 Pressure groups including Amnesty International offer graduate opportunities in research, campaigning and government lobbying.
 Education charities such as Teach First, IntoUniversity and City Year UK offer traineeships for those interested in working in schools or encouraging young people living in deprived areas of the UK to go to university.

 To find out about typical salaries and working conditions in your chosen career, see types of jobs.

-In recent times, there has been an increase in graduate opportunities in fundraising.
-Fundraising is very important to large companies in this sector, particularly in times of recession where there is often a decrease in charitable giving.
+There has been an increase in graduate opportunities in fundraising.
+This is an area that is very important to large companies in this sector, particularly in times of recession where there is often a decrease in charitable giving.
 The Institute of Fundraising promotes fundraising as a career choice and provides a range of courses up to International Advanced Diploma level.
-It also runs the Student Fundraising Scheme which includes advice and support from participating charities on how to fundraise, as well as the opportunity for participants to obtain the Introductory Certificate in Fundraising.

 An increasing emphasis on CSR has resulted in many companies investing in employee volunteering activities, creating more jobs for volunteer co-ordinators.
 Some large employers also recruit graduates to specific CSR roles or include CSR in commercial graduate schemes.